 Guidance for the transfer of paper records to the State Records Center may be found here.

 The State Archives collects electronic records with historical value, too.
 Upon receipt by the State Records Center, the State Archives immediately transfers electronic records to the custody of the State Archives.
-Guidance for the preparation and transfer of archival electronic records is located in our guides Digital File Transfer Guidelines and Data and Electronic Records Transfer Standards.
+Guidance for the preparation and transfer of archival electronic records is located in our guides Digital File Transfers and Data and Electronic Records Transfer Standards.
 You can found both here.

 State agency records accessioned by the State Archives become part of a large collection and are preserved permanently.
-For more information on what happens then, read “What does “transfer to the custody of the Archives” mean?” here.
 Working together, state agencies and the State Archives document the history of North Carolina and put valuable government records within the reach of North Carolinians.
 For more on using historical state agency records for research, read this.